pokt-network/pocket-network-protocol/utility/README.md

 #### 3.2.5 Servicer Pausing

-Servicers are able to gracefully pause their service (e.g. for maintenance reasons) without the need to unstake or be penalized for downtime.
-In addition to an Operator initiated `PauseMsg`, Fishermen are able to temporarily pause a Servicer if a faulty or malicious process is detected during sampling.
-WHen a Servicer is paused, they are able resume service by submitting an `UnpauseMsg` after the `MinPauseTime` has elapsed.
-After a successful `UnpauseMsg` is validated updates the World State, the Servicer is eligible to continue providing Web3 service to Applications and to is once again eligible to receive Web3 traffic from Applications and Fisherman.
+Servicers are able to gracefully pause their service (e.g. for maintenance reasons) without the need to unstake or face downtime penalization.
+In addition to an Operator initiated `PauseMsg`, Fishermen are also able to temporarily pause a Servicer if a faulty or malicious process is detected during sampling (see the [Fisherman Protocol](#33-fisherman-protocol) for more details).
+When a Servicer is paused, they are able resume service by submitting an `UnpauseMsg` after the `MinPauseTime` has elapsed.
+After a `UnpauseMsg` is validated and the World State is updated, the Servicer is eligible to continue providing Web3 service to Applications, and receive rewards.

 #### 3.2.5 Parameter Updates

 A Servicer can update any of the values in its on-chain attributes by submitting another `StakeMsg` while it is already staked.
 The only limitation is that it's `StakeAmount` must be equal to or greater than its currently staked value.
 In addition, the Servicer's historical QoS (TestScores, ReportCard, etc...) will be pruned from the state.

-#### 3.2.6 Unstaking

-A ServiceNode is able to submit an UnstakeMsg to exit the network and remove themself from service.
-After a successful UnstakeMsg, the ServiceNode is no longer eligible to receive Web3 traffic from ServiceNodes and Fisherman.
-After ServiceNodeUnstakingTime elapses, any Stake amount left is returned to the custodial account.

 #### 3.2.6 Stake Burning

+A Servicer's stake can be burnt in two situations:

+1. A Servicer receives a `TestScore` below the `TestScoreBurnThreshold`
+2. A Fisherman initiates a `PauseMsg` with the required evidence

+#### 3.2.7 Unstaking

+A Servicer is able to submit an `UnstakeMsg` to exit the network and remove itself from service.
+After a successful UnstakeMsg, the Servicer is no longer eligible to receive Web3 traffic from Servicers and Fisherman.
+The original stake (i.e. deposit) is returned to the Servicer's custodial account after `ServicerUnbondingPeriod` has elapsed.

-A ServiceNode stake is only able to be burned in two situations: A TestScore below the TestScoreBurnThreshold or a Fisherman initiated PauseMsg.
-If a ServiceNode stake amount ever falls below the MinimumServiceNode stake, the protocol automatically executes an UnstakeMsg for that node, subjecting the Servicer to the unstaking process described above.
+If a Servicer's stake ever falls below the `MinimumServicerStake` stake, the protocol automatically executes an UnstakeMsg on behalf of the custodial or operator accounts, subjecting the Servicer to the unstaking process described above.

 ### 3.3 Fisherman Protocol